-The Company has engaged a geological consulting firm to incorporate the historical results with the results of UEX's 2016 and 2017 programs.
-In September, a resource estimation geologist came to site to view mineralized drill core from all three deposits.
-The UEX exploration team and the consulting firm are working together and are on track to complete a maiden NI 43-101 compliant resource before the end of Q2-2018.
+The Company has engaged a second geological consulting firm to incorporate the historical results with the results of UEX's 2016 and 2017 programs.
+In March, a resource estimation geologist came to site to view mineralized drill core from all three deposits.
+The UEX exploration team and the consulting firm are working together and are on track to complete a maiden NI 43-101 compliant resource after Q2-2018.

-In late January 2018, UEX commenced a \$1.5 million drill program consisting of approximately 4,500 m of drilling in 9 holes.
-The program will focus on testing targets located along strike and northeast of the Ōrora Deposit.
+In the first quarter, UEX completed a \$1.1 million drill program consisting of approximately 3,234 m of drilling in 6 holes.
+The program tested targets located along strike and northeast of the Ōrora Deposit.

-The winter program will test unconformity targets northwest and up-dip of modest basement-hosted uranium mineralization drilled by the previous operator in the 1990s.
+The winter program tested unconformity targets northwest and up-dip of modest basement-hosted uranium mineralization drilled by the previous operator in the 1990s.
 Similar testing by UEX in 2017 led to the discovery of the Ōrora Deposit.